Display-Lab/knowledge-base/vignettes/improving_vignette/readme.md

 # Improving Causal Pathway Vignette

+## Introduction

 A healthcare quality improvement consortium called the Multicenter Perioperative Outcomes Group (MPOG) uses precision feedback to prioritize motivating performance information about the quality and outcomes of operative cases.
-A performance measure that MPOG assesses for operative cases regards the minimization of the use of climate-sensitive anesthetic gases: [SUS-04 : Fresh Gas Flow, less than or equal to 2L/min](https://spec.mpog.org/Spec/Public/63).
+A performance measure that MPOG assesses for operative cases regards the minimization of the use of climate-sensitive anesthetic gases: [BP-03: Low Map Prevention < 65](https://spec.mpog.org/Spec/Public/34).

-## Personas
+## Performance Data

-Deepa is a dedicated Certified Registered Nurse Anesthetist (CRNA) at Midwest Medicine, a medical-school affiliated hospital.
-She is committed to delivering the best possible care to her patients.
-She values the quality of patient care and always strives to improve it by working collaboratively with her team.
-Deepa is passionate about using data to enhance patient outcomes and regularly reviews feedback reports to identify areas for improvement.
-Deepa is specifically interested in knowing when her performance is worsening compared to her peers and goals.
-She values the insights that data can provide and prefers to receive feedback reports that are easy to interpret and act upon.
-Deepa prefers to receive feedback reports in the form of line charts, which allow her to easily visualize trends over time.
-She believes that line charts are more effective than other types of charts because they provide a clear and concise representation of data.

-Gaile is a resident at Midwest Medicine, a medical-school affiliated hospital.
-Gaile is always interested in improving their practice and continuing to learn to care for patients to the best of their ability.
-Gaile has not yet taken the preference survey, so an organizational preference profile of residents at Midwest Medicine is used to generate precision feedback for the group.
-The resident profile prioritizes positive encouragement with gain-framing messages so that those early in their career feel motivated to continue providing high quality care.
-The resident profile also prioritizes social comparison, as residents often want to know how they are performing relative to the group overall.
-Finally, visualizations that are easy to understand at a quick glance are also included, given the busy schedule and time constraints of this group.
+MPOG has received operative case data from last month about Deepa and Gaile's cases and that of their peers.
+MPOG calculates the following performance information for the measure BP-03:

 ### Healthcare professional performance
 Deepa's performance rate for BP-03 has level of 75% for November 2023, 74% for December 2023, and 77% for January 2023.
 Gaile's performance is 72% for November 2023, 75% for December 2023, and 74% for January 2023.